Howard McMinn Manzanita

 Mulberries: Somewhat vulnerable to deer, and not growing very fast in these soil conditions.

-Persimmons: Very demanding of water and nutrients and also attractive to deer.
+Persimmons: More demanding of water and nutrients than expected, and also attractive to deer.

 Lady ferns and deer ferns: Beautiful natives that need consistent moisture.